ShadowAdi/task-kanban/README.md

 - Generate color palettes and theming suggestions
 - Help structure TypeScript interfaces and types
 - Explain and guide the usage of IndexedDB
 - Provide example snippets for cleaner component organization

+❌ Limitation
+Drag-and-drop may not work on the first attempt.
+Sometimes the item doesn’t move initially, which might be related to how unique IDs are assigned to tasks within each column.
+I still need to debug and verify the ID generation and mapping logic to ensure consistent draggable behavior.

 All final implementations, logic decisions, and integrations were done manually with full understanding.